Why visit Copenhagen during Christmastime

 Don’t be misled by the name.
 Tivoli is one of the oldest amusements parks worldwide.
-Rumor has it that even Walt Disney was inspired by this park for his Disneyland.
+Rumor has it that even Walt Disney was inspired by this park for his future Disneyland.
 Throughout Christmas season Tivoli is just magical!
 You can expect carefully designed decoration, gorgeous light design, classical music concerts and an impressive variety of events along with the traditional amusement parks facilities such as roller coasters, wheels, trains etc.!
-No doubt, Tivoli is worthy every penny- oh yes the tickets can be pricey especially during the weekends.
+No doubt, Tivoli is worthy every penny- oh yes, the tickets can be pricey especially during the weekends.
 For 2019 the tickets start from £16 for a single weekday!
 However, I have been to Copenhagen twice, in summer and in Christmas time, and my day at Tivoli gardens was by far the most well-spent; don’t overlook them!
 And if you have kids… even better!

 2. A night walk from the centre to the Little Mermaid